berops/claudie/docs/index.md

 This section describes how to further configure the default claudie deployment.
 It is highly recommended that you read this section.

+## Updating Claudie

+This section describes how to execute updates, such as OS or kubernetes version, in Claudie.